bblfsh/documentation/using-babelfish/advanced-usage.md

 \(change `python-driver` for the driver that you want to run\).

-Then you can send requests using any of the clients.
+Then you can send requests using any of the [clients](clients.md)..